What is BrandJacking? – Part II

 Get in front of your customers!
 The more people that see what you have to offer, the more customers you will create.
-Facebook campaigns are relatively cheap and has a wide reach!
-Consider running a special or a send them something to think about.
-There are a number of ways to drum up business so look into marketing your restaurant.
+Facebook campaigns are relatively cheap and have a wide reach!
+Consider running a special or send them something to think about.
+There are a number of ways to drum up business, so look into marketing your restaurant.

 - Build your own customer database

 The easiest sell is to a customer who has visited your restaurant and experienced the wonderful food and customer service.
 Your customer database is the single most important tool to help generate repeat business.
-Commission based online ordering companies know how valuable the information and this is why they refuse to share the information with you.
+Commission-based online ordering companies know how valuable the information is and this is why they refuse to share the information with you.

 Protect your brand!
 If the above seems a little daunting, feel free to give us a call.
 We can help!
 In fact, as standard when integrating our online ordering system with your site, we will organise to take over the “fake” website and our consultant will talk to you about some simple changes and marketing techniques to help your business grow.